DevExpress/testcafe-studio-docs/articles/documentation/getting-started/README.md

 ![The Explorer panel](../../images/getting-started/explorer-panel.png)

-Next, create a test fixture that will contain tests for a specific webpage.
+Next, create a test fixture that will contain tests for the sample webpage.
 In the **Explorer** panel, click the **Create a New Fixture** button.
 In the opened **New Fixture** dialog, specify the fixture name and the tested page URL, then click **Create**.